• Home

 To respond more effectively to workplace abuse and the issue of bullying in medicine, I compiled a personal WHS resource drawn from my 45 years of clinical experience and research.
 With valuable input from my strong network of colleagues, my small personal project evolved into SafeDr: a platform designed to put Australia’s groundbreaking

-My core belief is simple: safer doctors deliver safer patient care.
-The health system must be a leader—not a laggard—in WHS, to protect patients, doctors, and all health workers, and to set a positive example for every Australian workplace.
+My core belief is simple: safe clinicians deliver safer patient care.
+The health system must be a leader—not a laggard—in WHS, to protect patients, and all clinicians, and to set a positive example for every Australian workplace.

 With decades of experience as a rural GP, I continue to see patients suffering from serious physical and psychological injuries.